ernestyalumni/marche/README.md

 If you’re building the SQL database of all the present firms (i.e. symbols, tickers, stocks) that are listed by the NASDAQ website for NASDAQ, AMEX, and NYSE, then do this:

--Go edit the Python script firms_by_NASDAQ.py and replace the string “iamauser” with the username you want to use for your SQL database.
+- Go edit the Python script firms_by_NASDAQ.py and replace the string “iamauser” with the username you want to use for your SQL database.
--Be sure to configure the SQLAlchemy engine with your choice of SQL database.
+- Be sure to configure the SQLAlchemy engine with your choice of SQL database.
 For instance, I use postgresql, so I used “postgresql://“ in create_engine.
 Also, it’s located in a localhost for the postgreSQL database named ‘marche’, i.e. first, I created, with createdb the PostgreSQL database marche.
 Then, I have to “call it” with the SQLAlchemy engine.

 ```
 python firms_by_NASDAQ.py